zshivers/zshivers.github.io/_posts/2023-11-01-playa-navigator.md

 - Pico board + glue board.
 - Battery mounted onto a riser.

 The riser keeps the battery safely away from sharp pins underneath.
-I was worried that the battery could be pierced if there was no protected above and below.
+I was worried that the battery could be pierced if there was no protection above and below.
 It has some channels to guide the battery's wires around to the right side, where it plugs into the glue PCB.

 The back cover has a groove and slot design, which gives some minimal sealing against dust and water ingress.